Creating a smart Digital Customer Experience through Content

 So the strategy was also simple: use content to answer the questions and problems that people have with life insurance and serious illness.
 And in a way that was informative, easy to understand and often funny and engaging.

-Here are 3 things simple things that work so effectively:
+Here are 3 simple things that work so effectively:

 Informative: the content explains and demystifies life insurance.
 It answers broad and specific problems that people may have.
 An automated email series gives you a free ‘mini-course’ on the subject.